The 2030 Agenda for Sustainable Development

 International Development Finance

 The third International Financing for Development Conference took place in Addis Ababa, Ethiopia, 13-16 July 2015.
 The Conference built on the outcomes of earlier financing conferences in Monterrey (2002) and Doha (2008).
 The focus was on broadening the range of sources of finance including from developing and emerging economies, the private sector and new philanthropic organisations.
-Importantly, it also emphasized the importance of building the right enabling environments in developing countries will promote economic growth and attract investment.
+Importantly, it also emphasized the importance of building the right enabling environments in developing countries to promote economic growth and attract investment.
 The Addis Ababa Action Agenda outcome document places a strong emphasis on each country’s responsibility for its own development, the importance of focusing on economic growth, the vital role of the private sector and the ways in which the empowerment of women and girls can drive growth.
 At the Conference, Australia was proud to join the Addis Tax Initiative (ATI) and committed to doubling our investment in strengthening developing countries’ tax systems from $16 million in 2014-15 to $32 million in 2020.

 Global Development Governance and Effectiveness

 Australia is working to improve the efficiency and effectiveness of development efforts through a range of global programs.

 Global Partnership for Effective Development Cooperation and the Busan Agreement

 In 2011 Governments, NGOs, private sector organisations and other development partners came together to discuss and agree broad principles for effective development cooperation.
 The Busan Agreement recognised the value that all development partners bring to international development cooperation, and set out broad principles for cooperation: ownership of development priorities by developing countries, a focus on results, inclusive partnerships, transparency and accountability.